 Exceptions and Gray Areas

 Additionally, some types of fish, like tuna and salmon, have a pink or reddish hue due to higher myoglobin levels.
-However, they are generally still considered fish and are not classified as red meat.
+That said, they are generally still considered fish and are not classified as red meat.
 The distinction becomes even more blurred when considering wild game birds, which can have darker meat than commercially raised poultry due to their higher activity levels and different diets.

 Trends and Latest Developments